cloakdkiller/rubix-vwap-oracle/README.md

 Read more about the blockservice here : https://github.com/Lamden/lamden_block_service

-For convenience I have packaged the same as a docker container here : https://github.com/cloakdkiller/lamden_block_service

 ### Minimum Specs
 The blockservice is a lightweight application, it will need a 2 core machine, with at least 25gb space.
 As the Lamden blockchain grows it will be necessary to upgrade the disk space.